Introduction

 Negative keywords PPC are words or phrases that you delineate in your PPC campaign to preserve your ads from showing up when those terms are searched.
 For example, as well as if you run a bakeshop and only wanted to appeal to customers looking for cakes, you might have added “free” as a subtraction keyword.

-This way, your ads did not show up for searches like “free cake recipes” or “free cake ideas,” which are not applicative to your business.
+This way, your ads did not show up for searches like “free cake recipes” or “free cake ideas,” which are not applicable to your business.

 1. Save Money: By excluding extrinsic searches, you avoid paying for clicks from people who aren’t interested in what you offer.
 This helps you spend your ad budget more efficiently.

-2. Improve Click Through Rate CTR : Negative keywords PPC help you attract more applicative clicks.
-When your ads match what users are looking for, they are more clever to click on them.
+2. Improve Click-Through Rate (CTR): Negative keywords PPC help you attract more applicable clicks.
+When your ads match what users are looking for, they are more likely to click on them.
 This increases your CTR and makes your crusade more successful.

-3. Increased Conversion Rate: When the right people see your ads, they are more clever to take action, such as making a buy or signing up for a newsletter.
+3. Increased Conversion Rate: When the right people see your ads, they are more likely to take action, such as making a purchase or signing up for a newsletter.
 This improves your rebirth rate.

 How to Find Negative Keywords PPC

-Finding the right subtraction keywords requires some hunt and analysis.
-Here are steps to help you identified them:
+Finding the right subtraction keywords requires some hunting and analysis.
+Here are steps to help you identify them:

 4. Analyze Competitor Ads: Look at what terms your competitors are using and see if there are any terms they might be using that did not apply to your business.
 This could help you identify additive subtraction keywords.